WesH0use/AWS_Developer_Notes/dynamo_db.md

 DynamoDB uses **eventually consistent reads by default**. **Read operations (such as GetItem, Query, and Scan) provide a ConsistentRead parameter.
 If you set this parameter to true, DynamoDB uses strongly consistent reads during the operation**. **As per the given use-case, to make sure that only the last updated value of any item is used in the application, you should use strongly consistent reads by setting ConsistentRead = true for GetItem operation.**

+## A startup has been experimenting with DynamoDB in its new test environment.
+The development team has discovered that some of the write operations have been overwriting existing items that have the specified primary key.
+This has messed up their data, leading to data discrepancies.
+Which DynamoDB write option should be selected to prevent this kind of overwriting?

+**Conditional writes** - DynamoDB optionally supports conditional writes for write operations (PutItem, UpdateItem, DeleteItem).
+A conditional write succeeds **only if the item attributes meet one or more expected conditions**. **Otherwise, it returns an error**.

+**For example, you might want a PutItem operation to succeed only if there is not already an item with the same primary key.** Or you could prevent an UpdateItem operation from modifying an item if one of its attributes has a certain value.
+Conditional writes are helpful in cases where multiple users attempt to modify the same item.
+This is the right choice for the current scenario.